amikom-gace-research-group/PTQ_HWperformance_Collector/README.md

-# DL Performance Collector
+# PTQ HW Performance Collector

-Collecting Latency, Memory RSS, PSS, USS, and CPU as well as the power comsumption while deep learning infer the input.
+Collecting Latency, Memory RSS, PSS, USS, and CPU as well as the power comsumption while post-quantization deep learning infer the input.
 GPU is included for Jetson Devices
 (Still in Dev Mode)

 ## DL Application Properties